alexmarqs/zod-config/README.md

 ### Combine multiple adapters

 You can combine multiple adapters to load the configuration from different sources.
 We **deeply merge the configuration from different sources**, following the order of the adapters provided.

+> ⚠️ **Warning**: When combining multiple adapters, `null` values from subsequent adapters will override existing values.
+This behavior can be used intentionally to reset configuration values.

 ```ts
 import { z } from 'zod';